Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - This project was tested different webbrowsers, Google Chrome & Microsoft Edge, Safari.
 - This project was tested different devices such as Desktop, Laptop, Ipad, Iphone 12 Pro, IphoneX, Iphone 8 & Iphone 7, Sony xperia Z1.
 - The links are tested alot, to ensure they work correctly.
 - Friend & Family members has tested the site, looking for bugs and other issues.

 ### Bugs

-- At the player vs computer page, after a game was finished (not after every game), and when you have clicked the "Play Again" button, the new board already had the 'X' randomly set to it ([See picture](assets/img/img-readme/gamebug1.png)).
+- At the 'Player VS Computer' page, after a game was finished (not after every game), and when you have clicked the "Play Again" button, the new board already had the 'X' randomly set to it ([See picture](assets/img/img-readme/gamebug1.png)).
 If you refreashed the page it went back to the default stage, but after a few matches the bug was back.
 I havn't resolved that bug yet.
 But since you are the 'X' by default.
 I've added a line of code inside the computerMove function, so the computer is always set to the 'O'.
 This was the code I used "mark = cpu" on line 123 inside the gameScript.js.
 So whenever it feels like it, the computer makes the first mark on the gameboard.

+- At the 'Player VS Computer' page, I did a delay function on the computerMove, but if I did another move before the computer, I would mark the gameboard with an 'O' instead of an 'X'.
+So I removed that function, and the problem was solved.
+Also by removing that delay function, the above bug disapeard as well.
+It was a nice touch to the game, but since it could mess up the game play, I decieded to remove that function. (for now).
 ---

 ## Deployment